lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - ["Mendel's Accountant"](https://www.reddit.com/r/DebateEvolution/comments/1gx4mgc/mendels_accountants_tax_fraud/), a computer program written by John Sanford, intended to show that mutation would always lead to 'genetic entropy' (loss of genetic information and degradation).
 The code was found to be heavily skewed to favour this conclusion, by biassing the effect of harmful mutations, among several other flaws.

 - ["Biblical Radiocarbon"](https://www.reddit.com/r/DebateEvolution/comments/1e8j9rv/answers_research_journal_publishes_an_impressive/), a website running a program that aims to 'recalibrate' conventional radiocarbon dates into a young-earth timeline.
 The program's code was found to be of exceptionally poor quality with numerous bugs.

+- [Nathaniel Jeanson](https://www.icr.org/article/new-icr-research-associate-nathaniel/#:~:text=How%20can%20I%20use%20and%20abuse%20my%20training) is a Harvard PhD who has readily admitted that he only acquired his prestigious degree in order to promote creationism with authority.
+He has been caught recycling arguments without addressing the counters many times.

 It is often difficult to discern whether these "creation scientists" are incompetent or intentionally dishonest - the former seems less likely in the case of the more qualified individuals.